 I've written a couple of reviews on this awesome product that you can read below by clicking on the pictures.

-These two curricula work beautifully together.
+Grammar Galaxy and Brave Writer work well together.
 We have used this method of combining both for the last few years.

 You can read about how we integrate both programs by clicking the picture to the right.